Elcapitanoe/Redfin-Build-Prop/README.md

 # Pixel Prop
-Spoof your Android device to Pixel
+Spoof your Android device to Pixel 5 (redfin)

 # Installation
 1. Download Latest Pixel Prop and send it to your device.